High-Speed Digital Imaging Techniques for Blast and Impact Measurement

 This course is sponsored by Photron USA, Correlated Solutions, Inc., and Northrop Grumman.

-The 2020 course will be held on June 22 through 25, 2020, in Socorro, NM.
-For information see the fliers below or email email@example.com
+The 2023 course will be held on July 31 through August 3, 2023, in Socorro, NM.
+The course will be offered in person, following all current COVID-19 protocols in effect for the New Mexico Tech campus and the state of New Mexico.
+For information see the fliers below or email firstname.lastname@example.org

 - Registration will be limted this year so please register early.